Rotorsoft/eventually-monorepo/libs/eventually/README.md

 ## Logical Model

-Software engineering should be approached as a “group learning process”, a close collaboration among clients, domain experts, and engineers that iteratively produces “clear business models” as the drivers of implementations - [source code should be seen as a side effect](https://www.lambdabytes.io/posts/selearning/).
-The deeper we can track these models within the implementation the better.
+Software engineering should be approached as a “group learning process”, a close collaboration among clients, domain experts, and engineers that iteratively produces “clear business models” as the drivers of implementations - [source code should be seen as a side effect](https://www.lambdabytes.io/posts/selearning/). **The deeper we can track these models within the implementation the better**.

 > Tackle complexity early by understanding the domain

-Event Sourcing is a practical methodology used to model business processes.
-The nice thing about it is how easiliy models get tranferred to source code by 1-to-1 mappings of DDD artifacts to the common working patterns of any reactive system:
+[Event Storming](https://www.eventstorming.com/) is a business process modeling methodology that plays very nicely with the other tools we recommend here (DDD, ES, CQRS).
+We find it extremely easy to learn by both the technical and business communities, and the final models can usually get tranferred to source code by straightforward one-to-one mappings to DDD artifacts and the working patterns of reactive systems as shown below:

 ![Logical Model](./assets/flow.png)